 There were so many things he wanted to say to his son, but most of them implied there would be uncomfortable moments and revealing of painful memories Vader was not yet ready to share.
 He doubted he'd ever be ready to share again, even with his newly discovered son.

-But maybe some memories could be shared.
-These were repressed feelings and memories most of the time - it would not do to appear weak and nostalgic in front of his master...
+But perhaps some memories could be shared.
+It would not do to appear weak and nostalgic in front of his master...
 However, it might help Luke accept the harsh fact that his father was Darth Vader.

 However, he could not let the boy become too comfortable in his presence.
 Vader liked his apprentices to retain a certain amount of uneasiness around him.
 Of course, none of his previous apprentices had been related to him that he knew of, and it was fair to assume that it would complicate things at first.
 But Vader would do what he must.
 The boy would submit to him.

-Finally managing to clear his head, Vader tried to relax, even as tense muscles he could not rub pained him, legs that weren't even flesh somehow throbbed from the hard task of maintaining his heavy body in an upright position, and a headache he really didn't need right now began to pound at the back of his brain.
-Hopefully the clean air of the chamber would clear that up, but still...
+Finally managing to clear his head, Vader relaxed, even as tense muscles he could not rub pained him, legs that weren't even flesh somehow throbbed from the task of maintaining his heavy body in an upright position, and a headache was pounding at the back of his brain.
 His eyes burned under his closed eyelids, sore from looking out of slightly red-tinted lenses all day, so he relaxed the muscles of his face, letting his mouth fall slightly open and his head drop back.

 He could hear the mechanical arms of the chamber replacing the filter inside his mask and the one in the compartment on his chest, but the sounds were familiar, even comforting.
 The first few hours with new filters were always enjoyable after several hours of discomfort caused by debris caught somewhere in his respiratory system.